Will-Avila/CRUD-backend-NodeJs/README.md

 Usar a porta 3030

-Comando Para execução do Server:
+Comando para a execução do Server:

 npm run dev